Hack-Your-Learning/retreat1-ex3/README.md

 Then, watch the following video to reinforce your learning: https://www.youtube.com/watch?v=f1wnYdLEpgI

 One important caveat to remember with rebase is that it rewrites history (deletes and recreates commits).
-Therefore, it can be very dangerous to use when other people may already be working with or on the commits you are rebasing.
+Therefore, it can be very dangerous to use when other people may already be working with the commits you are rebasing.
 Rebasing and rewriting history can be a very handy tool when you are working on your local branches, but be very careful if you ever do this with branches and commits that are on a remote repository where you are collaborating with other people.

 With that being said, in the following exercises you will be rebasing and rewriting history that exists on your forked remote repository for the sake of convenience and learning.

+### Refresher on branches

+Whenever you need to access a branch for the first time on your local repository, follow these directions:
+1. Use `git branch branchNameHere` to create the branch in your local repository
+2. Use `git checkout branchNameHere` to switch to it
+3. Finally, use `git pull origin branchNameHere` to sync with the commits for that branch from the origin repository.

+After you have completed these steps, you may switch between branches using `git checkout`.
+Remember: branches from the remote repository will not exist on your local repository unless you manually follow the above steps to add them!

 ## Exercise 1: Rebase (Easy)